Mucunguzi256/Letter-mark-up/README.md

-letter was my first successful codde i really did it well with css, it left a lot to desire css helped me it give it good design and yoknow what
+letter was my first successful codde i really did it well with css, it left a lot to desire css helped me a lot it gave it a good design and you know what
 <!-- i know people here like to help -->
 appreciations to their contribution they keep me rolling